How to Connect to Transport Providers: Key Carriers, EDI, APIs, e-AWB

 API: Application Programming Interface

 Put simply, API is a set of precisely clarified methods of communication between different system elements from the web era.
 Connecting different systems, API simplifies all processes in general.
 Obtaining APIs from large transportation companies takes some effort.
 Not all of them are ready to provide their APIs on request and besides that, only a fraction of carriers support APIs, as the industry is slow to change.
-Check our article on APIs in the travel industry to learn how it handles connectivity.
+Check our articles on shipping APIs and APIs in the travel industry to learn how they handle connectivity.

 e-AWB: electronic Air Waybill